p0lux/README.md/README.md

 #### Hi fellas 🤙🏼 , I'm p0lux french Pythonista 🐍

 Currently, I have a master's degree in cyber security combined with a work-study program in a security auditing company, I started to develop development skills.
 Following my studies, I became a lead developer in the same company, my job is to create a cyber-surveillance tool entirely in Python.
-In parallel I passed several certifications thanks to the [Python Insitute](https://pythoninstitute.org/).
+In parallel I passed several certifications in Python thanks to the [Python Insitute](https://pythoninstitute.org/).

 #### Languages
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=FFF)